pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 * A good review can eliminate bugs early.
 * A good review can make the project maintainable in the long run.

-Some high level guidelines about code review in the TiDB community:
+To conduct a good review, it is always helpful to read the following high-level guidelines about code review in the TiDB community:

 ### Code review is more important than writing your own PR